Hole in the Wall (American game show): Blind Wall

 One team member, blindfolded, is guided by Brooke to the center of the play area.
 The two remaining team members must then direct the blindfolded member through a standard solo wall by giving verbal commands, while the audience is asked to remain quiet.
 If the contestant clears the wall, the team wins $100,000.
 If both teams advance to the Blind Wall, the prize is split in half and each team tries a different blind wall for $50,000.
-During the show's opening run, there were only two teams that completed the blind wall.
-Raphael Xavier from the Freedom Rappers Philly team went through the blind wall, winning $50,000 due to a tie with the other team.
-The second was a teammate from the Gyrating Gents and they took home the full $100,000.

 Broadcast history

 On October 24, 2008, Fox pulled the series from its schedule, replacing it with reruns of Kitchen Nightmares.
 On January 21, 2009, Fox pulled the series again and replaced it with reruns of Are You Smarter than a 5th Grader?
 After an airing on February 8, 2009, the show was quickly put on hiatus.
 After another month, the series returned on March 8, 2009.
 Reruns of the series began airing on Fox Reality (now Nat Geo Wild) on May 25, 2009.
 The program's cancellation was announced in May 2009.

-Special episodes

-The show's producers announced that they planned on shooting celebrity and themed episodes of the game, even though one was shot.
+Some episodes of the FOX version has since been made available on Amazon Prime Video.